Automattic/wp-calypso/desktop/docs/spellchecker.md

 The spellchecker used is the [node-spellchecker][1] module which is a native module that needs to be built for each platform.
-It is relatively straight forward to build, however requires having a build enviornment setup for each platform.
+It is relatively straight forward to build, however requires having a build environment setup for each platform.

-So to simplify this, we zip up the built binaries and upload to the `gh-pages` branch which is then downloaded and binds when creating a release package, so anyone creating a release doesn't need an enviornment only on major upgrades to Electron and/or Spellcheck library.
+So, to simplify this, we zip up the built binaries and upload to the `gh-pages` branch which is then downloaded and binds when creating a release package, so anyone creating a release doesn't need an enviornment only on major upgrades to Electron and/or Spellcheck library.